ToshioCP/Gtk4-tutorial/gfm/sec24.md

 ## Color.ui and color.gresource.xml

 First, We need to make the ui file of the widgets.
-The image in the previous subsection gives us the structure of the widgets.
-Title bar, four buttons in the tool bar and two widgets textview and drawing area.
+Title bar, four buttons in the tool bar, textview and drawing area.
 The ui file is as follows.

 ~~~xml